Titanic Museum Belfast, Northern Ireland

 • The Last Menu Served:

-• The Letter of Esther & Eva Hart: Being the last words ever written on the great ship gave this letter a high price, which got a world record in an auction.
-Now it is placed in Titanic Belfast Museum and is agreed to stay there for five years.
-Esther Hart wrote this letter to her daughter, Eva, who was only eight at the time.
+• The Letter of Esther & Eva Hart: Being the last words ever written on the great ship, this letter was given a high price, which got a world record in an auction.
+Now, it is placed in Titanic Museum Belfast and is agreed to stay there for five years.
+Esther Hart wrote this letter to her daughter, Eva, who was only eight.
 Esther put the letter in the pocket of her husband’s jacket that she was wearing.
 Her husband was among the lost ones.

 The Tickets of Titanic’s First and Last Voyage:

 A VIP Ticket: Visit the Launch Gallery to see a VIP ticket on display.
-Captain Alexander Matier introduced his ticket since he wasn’t on board of the Titanic when it launched.
+Captain Alexander Matier introduced his ticket since he wasn’t on the Titanic when it launched.

 Titanic’s Ticket stub No. 116: This stub was for an employee at H&W, Charlotte Brennan, who witnessed the building project and the launch of the great ship.
 He wrote some notes on its back related to Titanic’s end.